s-cabrera/Team_Profile_Generator/README.md

 ### Questions
 If you have any questions about the repo, open an issue or contact me directly at stephanie.cabrera.333@gmail.com.
 You can find more of my work at my [Github](https://github.com/s-cabrera/).

-You are required to submit the following for review:

-* A walkthrough video that demonstrates the functionality of the application and passing tests.

-* A sample HTML file generated using your application.

-* The URL of the GitHub repository, with a unique name and a readme describing the project.

 ---
 © 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.